-When you consider the protein-boosting effects of the peas and chickpeas, this looks like the profile of a canned product containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the pea products and chickpeas, this looks like the profile of a canned product containing a notable amount of meat.

-Nutrisca is a meat-based canned product using a notable amount of turkey, chicken or salmon as its main sources of animal protein, thus earning the brand 5 stars.
+Nutrisca Grain Free is a canned dog food using a notable amount of named meats as its dominant source of animal protein, thus receiving 4.5 stars.

 A Final Word

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.